Reflective writing: Reflective writing in academia

 Reflective writing helps students to develop a better understanding of their goals.

 Reflective writing is regularly used in academic settings, as it helps students think about how they think and allows students to think beyond the scope of the literal meaning of their writing or thinking.
 In other words, it is a form of metacognition.
 Proper reflective writing is heavily influenced by metacognition.
 Metacognition allows for better self-reflection and allows the writer to take the material beyond the literal meaning.

+Metacognition is broken down into two parts; metacognitive knowledge and metacognitive regulation.
+In academia, metacognitive knowledge is specified by three categories including declarative, procedural, and conditional knowledge.
+Declarative knowledge is a person's self awareness and ability to recognize one's own strengths and weaknesses.
+Procedural knowledge defines the ability to execute a learning strategy.
+It is developed through experience and used to apply declarative knowledge.
+Conditional knowledge is knowing which skills to use under different circumstances and is defined by its relationship to the other two kinds of knowledge.
+It is the combination of applying the strategies one accumulates to the appropriate contexts.

 Reflective writing can be seen as a metacognitive genre that heavily influences literacy narrative assignments due to the increased reflective thinking it applies to students.
-Students can consciously and unconsciously analyze their experiences and interactions through this assessment tool.It is frequently assigned to postsecondary students and is particularly useful to students and practitioners in composition, education, and health-related fields as it helps them reflect on their practice.
+Students can consciously and unconsciously analyze their experiences and interactions through this assessment tool.
+It is frequently assigned to postsecondary students and is particularly useful to students and practitioners in composition, education, and health-related fields as it helps them reflect on their practice.
 Typical academic reflective writings include portfolios, summaries, and journals.
 Reflective writing is not limited to academic writing because it often takes many different forms.
 Sometimes it is used in stand-alone assessment tasks, and other times it is incorporated into other tasks such as essays.

 Reflective writing in education systems aids in adapting students' "knowledge in waiting" into "knowledge in practice" which encourages students to analyze previous professional experiences when applying these to future situations.
 This type of analytical skill is advantageous for students pursuing professions that have recurring unpredictable situations and allows students to be better prepared for the workplace.

 Evidence shows that reflective writing is a good way to increase empathy in medical students.
 Another study showed that students who were assigned reflective writing during a camp developed greater self-awareness, had a better understanding of their goals, and were better able to recognize their personal development.